 Community Outreach Volunteer

 Throughout the year there are many opportunities to get the word out about our organization and what we do through tabling events and our cities many festivals.
-Volunteers will assist staff by providing assistance at community events such the Elmwood Village Arts Festival and Corporate Challenge.
+Volunteers will assist staff by providing assistance at community events such Bark in the Park and outdoor family movie nights.

 Special Events Volunteer

 We’re looking for event volunteers who have that extra kick of personality when it comes to special events such as the Spring into Summer Fundraising Luncheon.
-There are no shy squirrels in our Olmsted park system.
-If you enjoy greeting guests at a registration table with an Olmsted smile or like setting up before an event or breaking down after an event, then we’d love to hear from you.
-If this sounds like you, email Andrew@bfloparks.org for more information.
+There are no shy squirrels in our Olmsted Park System!
+If you enjoy greeting guests at a registration table with a smile or like setting up and cleaning up for an event, we’d love to hear from you.

 We are always searching for individuals to help document our beautiful parks through photographs, videos and other various media designs.
 This can be as simple as uploading a picture and tagging us in it @bFLOParks and using #bFLOParks or coming to photograph one of the many events that take place in the parks.